webpush-wg/webpush-encryption/draft-ietf-webpush-encryption.md

 info:

-: the concatenation of the ASCII-encoded string "WebPush: info", a zero octet, and the user agent ECDH public key and the application server ECDH public key, both in the uncompressed point form defined in {{X9.62}}; that is
+: the concatenation of the ASCII-encoded string "WebPush: info" (this string is not NUL-terminated), a zero octet, and the user agent ECDH public key and the application server ECDH public key, both in the uncompressed point form defined in {{X9.62}}; that is:

   ~~~
   key_info = "WebPush: info" || 0x00 || ua_public || as_public